-Project Omega was planned, they were looking at a bankruptcy that would last five or more years.
+Project Omega was planned, they were looking at a bankruptcy

+that would last five or more years.
 That was their plan, five or more years.
 Well, that, they're, they're perfectly happy to have this case continue.
-As the Court, I'm sure, is aware, the
+As the Court, I'm sure, is aware, the bankruptcy.

-Bestwall case is about to celebrate its seventh year in bankruptcy.
 Estimation has been going on in that case for a much longer period of time and likely will last certainly more than another year.